Ichigo Daifuku (いちご大福): Japanese Strawberry Mochi Recipe

-This confectionery masterpiece is created by wrapping a whole strawberry in sweet red bean paste, then encasing it in a layer of soft, pillowy mochi.
-The result is a harmonious blend of flavors and textures that tantalize the taste buds with each bite.
+Ichigo Daifuku is a delightful Japanese sweet treat that combines the freshness of ripe strawberries with the chewiness of mochi rice cake and the sweetness of red bean paste.
+This confectionery sweet is created by wrapping a whole strawberry in sweet red bean paste, then encasing it in a layer of soft, pillowy mochi.
+The result is a blend of flavors and textures that are to die for!

 While traditionally enjoyed as a seasonal treat during strawberry season in Japan, Ichigo Daifuku can now be found year-round in Japanese bakeries, confectionery shops, and even some supermarkets.
 It has also inspired creative variations, with some recipes incorporating different types of fruit or flavored bean pastes to offer new and exciting flavor combinations.

-Sweet Rice Flour
+Main Ingredient: Sweet Rice Flour

-Sweet rice flour, also known as glutinous rice flour or mochiko, is a key ingredient in making mochi, a traditional Japanese rice cake.
 Unlike regular rice flour, sweet rice flour is made from short-grain glutinous rice, which has a higher starch content, giving mochi its signature chewy texture.

 When mixed with water and sugar, sweet rice flour forms a sticky dough that can be steamed, boiled, or pounded into various shapes and filled with sweet fillings like red bean paste or fruit.
-Mochi is often enjoyed during festive occasions such as New Year’s celebrations or as a delightful snack throughout the year.

-Anko (Red Bean Paste)
+What is Anko (Red Bean Paste)?

 Anko is a popular ingredient in Japanese cuisine.
 It’s a sweet red bean paste made from azuki beans, sugar, and sometimes salt.